Add Row

 Over time, this continuous improvement cycle leads to a practice known for its proactive, engaged staff and high retention rates —making it easier to reactivate patients and attract new ones alike.

-Happy patient walking into a clinic, warmly greeted by a nurse, symbolizing successful patient reactivation
+Happy patient greeted by nurse, symbolizing successful patient reactivation.

 Common Pitfalls to Avoid in Patient Reactivation Campaigns